api3dao/oev-docs/docs/oev/index.md

 After an auction winner fulfills their duties by paying for the winning bid, they need to report this back to OEV network.
 If they fail to do so, part of their collateral gets slashed.
-This is an important security aspect to prevent denying OEV recapture by withholding auction updates.
+This is an important security aspect to prevent denying OEV recapture by withholding auction payments.

 ### dApp IDs